kermitt2/entity-fishing/doc/restAPI.rst

 As a PDF document expresses value in abstract PDF unit and do not have resolution, the coordinates have to be converted into the scale of the PDF layout used by the client (usually in pixels).
 This is why the dimension of the pages are necessary for the correct scaling, taking into account that, in a PDF document, pages can be of different size.

-The (N)ERD console offers a reference implementation with PDF.js for dynamically positioning entity annotations on a processed PDF.
+The *entity-fishing* console offers a reference implementation with PDF.js for dynamically positioning entity annotations on a processed PDF.

 Knowledge base concept retrieval
 ********************************

 This service returns the knowledge base concept information.
 In our case case, language-independent information from Wikidata will be provided (Wikidata identifier, statements), together with language-dependent information (all the Wikipedia information: Wikipedia categories, definitions, translingual information, etc.).
 This service is typically used in pair with the main NERD query processing service in order to retrieve a full description of an identified entity.

-The (N)ERD content processing service returns the identifiers of the resulting entities with some position offset information.
+The *entity-fishing* content processing service returns the identifiers of the resulting entities with some position offset information.
 Then, if the client wants, for instance, to display an infobox for this entity, it will send a second call to this service and retrieve the full information for this particular entity.
 Adding all the associated information for each entity in the response of the NERD query processing service would result in a very large response which would slow a lot the client, such as a web browser for instance.
 Using such separate queries allows efficient asynchronous calls which will never block a browser and permits to make only one call per entity, even if the same entity has been found in several places in the same text.

-The (N)ERD console offers an efficient reference implementation with Javascript and Ajax queries through the combination of the main NERD query processing service and the Knowledge base concept retrieval.
+The *entity-fishing* console offers an efficient reference implementation with Javascript and Ajax queries through the combination of the main NERD query processing service and the Knowledge base concept retrieval.

 Response status codes